Qassimm/Navbar-Mega-Menu/README.md

-# 🎯 Mega Menu – University Website
+# 🎯 Mega Menu –Korean University Website

 A responsive and dynamic mega menu built for a Korean university website, focusing on clean UI and smooth user interaction.